Solid State Battery Cathodes

 What is the Solution?

 Solid state battery development has been hindered by issues with high energy all ceramic cathodes, due to the large interfacial resistances.
 This has led to continued use of liquid cells.
-This solution is enabling for solid state batteries, as it can drastically increase area capacity without the issues of ceramic cathodes.
+This solution is enabling for solid state batteries, as it can drastically increase area capacity while mitigating the issues of ceramic cathodes.